ihsn/SDCPractice/measure_risk.rst

     10    Urban        Female    Secondary incomplete    Non-LF          76        2                0             0.0000
    ====  ===========  ========  ======================  ==============  ========  ===============  ============  ==========

+ADD: compare with values in code block 4.7

-To estimate record-level disclosure risks, SUDA scores can be used in combination with the Data Intrusion Simulation (DIS) metric (`ElMa03`_) , a method for assessing disclosure risks for the entire dataset (i.e., file-level disclosure risks).
+To estimate record-level disclosure risks, SUDA scores can be used in combination with the Data Intrusion Simulation (DIS) metric (`ElMa03`_), a method for assessing disclosure risks for the entire dataset (i.e., file-level disclosure risks).
 Roughly speaking, the DIS-SUDA method distributes the file-level risk measure generated by the DIS metric between records according to the SUDA scores of each record.